 Capsim Simulation Fees

 A $99 Capsim fee may be charged as a course lab fee for a Capsim program provided with online business capstone courses.
 Capsim creates and supports business simulations including Foundation, Business Simulation, and Comp-XMR for higher education and corporate training.
-Additional information about Capsim services is available on the Capsim website at www.capsim.com.
-Webster University started utilizing a new enhanced version of the capstone material effective in fall 2012 that is tailored to Webster University.
+Additional information about Capsim services is available on the Capsim website.
+Webster University uses a new enhanced version of the capstone material that is tailored to Webster University.
 Questions about this fee should be directed to Doug O'Bannon, Chair of the Business Department.

 World Traveler Charges